-Young was a leading Western colonizer, energetic entrepreneur of new industry, astute politician, friend of Native Americans, and effective sermonizer.
+Young was a leading Western colonizer, energetic entrepreneur of new industry, astute politician and effective sermonizer.
 The more than five hundred recorded sermons he delivered over the thirty-three years of his leadership emphasize practical religion-the improvement of living conditions, correct behavior, and the achievement of harmonious social relationships.

 The Reader’s Companion to American History.
 Eric Foner and John A. Garraty, Editors.
 Copyright © 1991 by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.